websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/api/document-api-basics.md

    :language: bash
 ```

-The URL and `-u` option specify the service endpoint and authentication credentials, respectively.
+The first argument line specifies the service endpoint and authentication credentials, respectively.
 The URL's `/o/headless-delivery/v1.0/documents/${1}` part is the REST service endpoint to get the `Document` by its ID.
 This URL is the same as the `Document_GET_ById.sh` script's URL.
 The `?nestedFields=contentValue` part requests the `contentValue` embedded in the `Document`'s `nestedFields`.
 Lastly the `&fields=contentValue` part filters on the `contentValue` field, so that the content field alone is returned.
-Invoking only the URL and `-u ...` option returns this:
+Invoking only the service, however, returns Base64-endocded content wrapped in JSON, like this:

 ```bash
 {